ClementSicard/ClementSicard-old/README.md

 I'm Clément, a computer scientist from 🇫🇷, living in 🇨🇭

 - 🎓 I graduated from [EPFL](https://epfl.ch) in 2021 with a BSc. in Communication Systems
-- 📚 I am now pursuing a MSc. in Computer Science at [ETH Zurich](https://ethz.ch), with a strong focus on Machine Learning (traditional, deep learning and Bayesian methods)
+- 📚 I am now pursuing a MSc. in Computer Science at [ETH Zurich](https://ethz.ch), with a strong focus on Machine Learning (traditional, deep learning, Bayesian methods and reinforcement learning)
 - 🌱 Currently working at [Northvolt](https://northvolt.com) as a Data Science Consultant, and at [swissQuant Group](https://www.swissquant.com) as a Support/Software Engineer
 - 👨🏻‍🔬 I've been working besides studying for 3 years now, at places including [Digital & Cognitive Musicology Lab @ EPFL](https://www.epfl.ch/labs/dcml/), [GreenPRAXIS](https://www.greenpraxis.com/en), fulfilling different computer science and engineering positions
 - 👨🏻‍💻 I'm mostly coding in Python, SQL, Dart, and Scala